dmccreary/game-of-thrones-tg/docs/about.md

 # About the Game of Thrones Demo

-This is for doing simple demos of a social network.
+This is for doing simple demos of graph algorithms on a social network.

+It is ideal for a short introductory training class on graph databases and graph algorithms.